studsio/core/doc/GettingStarted.md

 ## Installation

-First make sure you have Java 7 or later installed on your machine.
-This is required for Fantom and for creating our embedded JRE images.
+First make sure you have Java 8 or later installed on your machine.
+This is required for Fantom.

 Next we need to install Fantom, Studs and several utilities we'll need to build our firmware.